boscoh/sassin/readme.md

     sassin sass [css]

-Indented-SASS-syntax files are recognized by a `.sass` extension.
+SASS-indented-syntax files are recognized by a `.sass` extension.

-## What is the indented-SASS-syntax?
+## What is the SASS-indented-syntax?

 Okay this gets confusing: there is a Ruby program called [SASS](http://sass-lang.com/) which used to compile an indented syntax for stylesheets into CSS, known as the original SASS format.
-For clarity, let's call it the indented-SASS-syntax.
+For clarity, let's call it the SASS-indented-syntax.

 However, SASS (the program) found that it was losing market share to LESS, and thus, introduced the SCSS format, which has a curly braced syntax to appear more like LESS.
 So SASS (the program) decided to deprecate SASS (the syntax) and focus on SCSS (the format).

-Nevertheless, the indented-SASS-syntax is a lovely format that fits well with other space-indented formats, such as YAML, HAML, and of course, Python.
+Nevertheless, the SASS-indented-syntax is a format that fits well with other space-indented formats such as YAML, HAML, and of course, Python.
 The good news is that there are a few Python SCSS libraries (PySCSS, libsass, SASS).
-The bad news is that none of these modules can actually compile the indented-SASS-syntax format, even though confusingly some of these libraries also use SASS in their name.
+The bad news is that none of these modules can actually compile the SASS-indented-syntax format, even though confusingly some of these libraries also use SASS in their name.

 What to do if you're a Pythonista who wants to SASS?

-## Basic indented-SASS-syntax compilation
+## Basic SASS-indented-syntax compilation

-`sassin` is an [indented-SASS-syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html) compiler into SCSS.
-It is based on the ([RapydCSS]((https://bitbucket.org/pyjeon/rapydcss)) compiler, but made more consistent with the indented-SASS-syntax and tweaked to work better with other Python projects, such as HAMLPY.
+`sassin` essentially compiles SASS-indented-syntax into SCSS.
+It is based on the [RapydCSS](https://bitbucket.org/pyjeon/rapydcss) compiler, but made more consistent with the official [SASS-indented-syntax](http://sass-lang.com/docs/yardoc/file.INDENTED_SYNTAX.html) and tweaked to work better with other Python projects, such as HAMLPY.

-The compilation provided by `sassin` is straightforward: it wraps indented spaces with curly braces; and adds semicolons at the end of fields.
-This is sufficient to turn `sassin` into valid SCSS, and thus future-proofs the indented-SASS-syntax from deprecation.
+The essential compilation provided by `sassin` is straightforward: it wraps indented spaces with curly braces; and adds semicolons at the end of fields.
+This is sufficient to turn `sassin` into valid SCSS, and thus future-proofs the SASS-indented-syntax from deprecation.

-If your indented-SASS-syntax file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then this simple compilation step will give you valid CSS.
+If your SASS-indented-syntax file does not use any of the bells and whistles below (variables, mixins, nesting, etc.), then this simple compilation step will give you valid CSS.

     import sassin